-After posting 50 percent gains in satellite radio sales for 2006, Sirius Satellite Radio distributor Directed Electronics said that its Sirius product sales will drop by 40 percent for the first quarter of 2007, as retailers work through excess inventory accrued in the fourth quarter.
+Vista, Calif. — After posting 50 percent gains in satellite radio sales for 2006, Sirius Satellite Radio distributor, Directed Electronics, expects its Sirius product sales will drop by 40 percent for the first quarter of 2007 as retailers work through excess inventory accrued in the fourth quarter.

 Directed president and CEO Jim Minarik acknowledged that retailers were left with 30 to 90 days of excess inventory of Sirius products, depending on the dealer, at the end of last year.
-But dealers are now working through that inventory, and some are beginning to reorder in larger quantities, he told analysts on an earnings call this month.
+But dealers are now working through that inventory and some are beginning to reorder in larger quantities, he told analysts on an earnings call today.

 During 2006, Directed expanded its distribution of Sirius to stores including Wal-Mart, Costco, Sam’s Club and Staples.

-As it announced record earnings for the fourth quarter, ended Dec.
-31, 2006 (see p.
-45), Directed said it expects this year to increase its overall net sales by 8 percent to 16 percent over 2006.
+As it announced record earnings for the fourth quarter ended December 32, 2007 (See Directed Electronics Reports Record Fourth Quarter), Directed said it expects this year to increase its overall net sales by 8 to 16 percent over 2006.